 Each side of the tower represents a point of the compass, with a relief of a floating figure representing the wind associated with that particular point.
 Beneath each of the reliefs are faint sundial markings.
 The weather vane, which disappeared long ago, was a bronze Triton that revolved on top of the tower.
 The Turks allowed dervishes to use the tower.

-The rest of the ruins are hard to make sense of.
-To the right of the entrance are the foundations of a 1st-century public latrine.
-In the southeast area are the foundations of a propylon and a row of shops.
+The rest of the ruins are quite bare.
+To the right of the entrance are foundations of a 1st-century public latrine.
+In the southeast area are foundations of a propylon (fortified tower) and a row of shops.